NervanaSystems/ngraph-python/README.md

-# Graphiti: Computation Graphs
+# NervanaGraph

-graphiti/ununoctium is Nervana's neon graph backend.
+NervanaGraph is Nervana's computational graph.

 ## Installation

 First ensure you have [private-neon](https://github.com/NervanaSystems/private-neon) checked out and built.

-To install Graphiti into your private-neon virtual env:
+To install NervanaGraph into your private-neon virtual env:

 ```
 cd private-neon
 make PY=2 # or "make PY=3" to instead build a Python 3 virtual environment.
 . .venv/bin/activate
-cd ../graphiti/ununoctium
+cd ../graphiti/
 make install
 ```

-To uninstall graphiti from your virtual env:
+To uninstall NervanaGraph from your virtual env:
 ```
 make uninstall
 ```